 Once photographed, there are third-party apps that can be employed to bring out even more detail, but be careful here as it’s very easy to step over the line and produce something that looks quite unnatural.

-Step 3 Final tweaking in a third-party app can really help to make the final result that bit more dramatic.
-Be careful here not to overdo it though, as it is very easy to push things too far.
+- Final tweaking in a third-party app can really help to make the final result that bit more dramatic.

 When we look up at the sky from the surface of the Earth, we’re looking up through the atmosphere of our planet.